PowerShell/PowerShell-RFC/1-Draft/RFC0017-Domain-Specific-Language-Specifications.md

 class.
 This is also the scheme used by `Cmdlet`, however for this reduced case it may not be necessary.

+### Runtime Behavior Specification

+Currently there is no suggestion as to the design or implementation of specifying the runtime behavior of a keyword -- what the keyword actually does when executed.
+Runtime behavior can presently be added using PowerShell itself, but specification in C# may be a better subject of a different RFC.

 ### Existing Implementations for Dynamic Keywords in PowerShell

 The PowerShell parser and AST already support the concept of a